Home » Recipe Index » Asian Cake Recipes (Butter, Sponge & Southeast Asian Cakes) » Classic English Fruit Cake for Christmas

 Thank you! – Claudia

-A photo of English fruit cake slices on a wooden plate.
+A loaf of English fruit cake on a wire rack.

 English Fruit Cake